sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_sampling_design.md

 - Use clear, documented procedures for sample selection and measurement.

-For training machine learning algorithms, sampling design is critical to ensure that the data used to train the model covers the variability in the dataset, preventing overfitting or underfitting.
-Techniques like stratified sampling can be employed to ensure balanced representation of different classes, especially in imbalanced datasets.
-Random sampling can help ensure that the training data is unbiased, while techniques like cross-validation split the data into training and testing subsets to evaluate model performance effectively.

-In sample-based area estimation, such as estimating forest cover, a representative sampling design ensures accurate population metrics while minimizing variance and resource use.
-Probability-based designs, where every location has a known chance of being sampled, are essential for unbiased estimates.
-Geographical balance is also crucial to ensure all regions within the study area are adequately represented.
-Common techniques include systematic sampling, stratified random sampling, and cluster sampling, each tailored to the study's objectives and constraints.

-A carefully designed sample can yield reliable estimates of key population parameters, such as the percentage of forest cover.
-The primary aim of sampling is to obtain an unbiased estimate of a population characteristic (e.g., area proportion) while minimizing variance, considering available resources.
-When planning a sample design, two important considerations are: first, whether the design is probability-based, ensuring every location has a chance of being sampled; and second, whether it is geographically balanced, ensuring representation across all areas within the study region.

-## Stratified Random Sampling
+# Some Well Known Sampling Techniques

 There are several different ways to sample an area in order to achieve a representative sample or the landscape and the variations within it.
-Sample data gathered in CEO can be used for a variety of purposes, including map validation.
+Here are a few ways to distribute

 <img align="center" src="../images/ceo/4D_systematicsampling.png"  vspace="10" width="250">